Nichiren Shōshū: Kenshokai (顕正会, Clear and Orthodox Group), 1974

 In 1974, a lay group called Myōshinkō from the Myokoji Temple in Shinagawa ward in Tokyo was expelled by High Priest Nittatsu Hosoi from Nichiren Shōshū after holding a public protest against Soka Gakkai for claiming that the Shohondo building was the true and permanent national sanctuary of the Dai Gohonzon as mandated by Nichiren, even without the religious conversion of Emperor Showa.
 The group was known for being brazen in confronting Soka Gakkai and former High Priest Nittatsu Shonin, resulting in a lawsuit against him amidst public protest.

 The group later changed its corporation name to Fuji Taisekiji Kenshōkai.
 Kenshōkai has been described as one of the fastest growing denominations of Buddhism in Japan.
 The Kenshokai sometimes uses an enlarged, variant copy of the Dai Gohonzon image from the year 1728 by Nichikan Shonin, the 26th High Priest of Head Temple Taisekiji, along with contemporary ones issued by the Taisekiji Head Temple.
-These Gohonzon images uses the exact same brown ornamental border sourced and used by Nichiren Shoshu.
-To date, Kenshokai operates as a lay Buddhist group affiliated with the Head Temple.
+These Gohonzon images use the same brown ornamental border sourced and used by Nichiren Shoshu.